bigboy32/PythonRemote/README.md

 ###Planned Auth Method

 Every device will be authenticated using the pairing method as above.
 The connection will be secured using the SSH protocol.
-Server side, this will be done using paramiko.
+Server side, this will be done using Paramiko.

 ##Dependencies